 As a clinical psychologist specialized in working with boys and men, people have been asking me why clinical psychologist Jordan Peterson appeals to the alt-right.
-So after spending a few evenings watching his videos here are my thoughts.
-His ideas are not that controversial if you accept some of his questionable premises and choose to step into his ideological world.
+So after watching his videos and perusing alt-right forums here are my thoughts.
+His ideas are not that controversial if you accept some of his questionable premises and choose to step into his metanarrative world.
 Therefore his ideas alone don’t explain why some members of the alt-right have chosen him as their poster boy.
 Which focusses us to look at the paradox of this at times clinical psychologist, social psychologist, self-proclaimed rational man of science, and at other times a metaphysician, and as of late a political activist, as a possible explanation for his appeal among this group.

 Equality and trait theory